-- a. explain the number of Directors to be elected; - b. instruct the Members to make one nomination for each vacancy; and, - c. direct the Member to mail his/her primary ballot in the return addressed envelope.
+a. explain the number of Directors to be elected;

+b. instruct the Members to make one nomination for each vacancy; and, c. direct the Member to mail his/her primary ballot in the return addressed envelope.

 No nomination ballots received after the first Monday in June of that year shall be counted.
 On the next business day, a Certified Public Accountant appointed by the President shall complete tabulation of all votes cast on the sealed ballots.
 The Certified Public Accountant shall mail a complete tabulation of all votes to the Secretary-Treasurer, as well as the Executive Committee, within two (2) days after the tabulation is made.
 The Secretary-Treasurer shall draw up a slate of two (2) candidates for each vacancy from those receiving the highest number of votes from each district, provided they are eligible as set forth in the Constitution and Bylaws.
 In the case of a tie vote, the candidate who has held a continuous individual membership in the Association for the longest time shall be chosen.
-The Secretary-Treasurer shall promptly notify each candidate that has been selected by the primary balloting as a candidate for Director for his/her district and that his/her name will be included accordingly on the voting ballot for electing Directors unless he/she notifies the Secretary-Treasurer within twenty-four (24) hours that he/she declines the nomination.
+The Secretary-Treasurer shall promptly on the voting ballot for electing Directors unless he/she notifies the Secretary-Treasurer within twenty-four (24) hours that he/she declines the nomination.
 In the event a candidate declines nomination, the eligible candidate that received the next highest number of votes shall be substituted.